 Study Abroad allows you to earn academic credits toward your USC degree while seeing the world!
 Overseas study can complement any academic program or major.
 During Maymester, SJMC students travel to Munich, Germany for a unique and cultural experience.
 Print Journalism, Electronic Journalism, Public Relations, Advertising, and Visual Communications majors team up across traditional curriculum boundaries to produce stories across all media – old and new.
 Spring Break trips include Community, Culture and Communication in Jamaica and Public Relations Campaigns in Spain.
 SJMC also offers Freedom’s Messenger, a summer trip to various capitals across Europe.
 SJMC students can also enjoy semester-long study abroad experiences in England, Ireland, and Australia.
 Study abroad trips offer SJMC students academic courses, which will satisfy University graduation requirements.
 You are encouraged to visit the Study Abroad Web site for more information on opportunities to broaden and extend your knowledge and perspectives.

 Student Organizations can be instrumental in helping you adjust to life on campus and network within your field.
-The University of South Carolina has a family of nearly 300 student organizations.
+The University of South Carolina has a family of over 400 student organizations.
 SJMC has a number of student organizations that can help enhance your experiences while at the University.
 The Student Advertising Federation is a professional organization of students in association with the American Advertising Federation (AAF).
 You will be able to network, gain recognition and use AAF resources to learn about internship and job opportunities.
 As an advertising major, you may also wish to join the Society of Professional Journalists.
 You can also participate in Ad Team to compete with other colleges and universities for national awards, while earning academic credit.
 You can also get involved in campus media through The Daily Gamecock, Carolina News, and The Carolina Reporter.
 Find a student organization on campus that interests you!

 Distinguished Faculty can help enhance your overall academic experience while at the University.
 Bonnie Drewnian is co-author of one of the most popular ad strategy textbooks, Creative Strategy in Advertising.
 She has published many other works and is the recipient of many distinguished awards including the Silver Medal Award from the American Advertising Federation of the Midlands.